 Thursday 28 January: Abydos

 Our focus this morning is the spectacular Temple of Seti I, one of the most complete and beautifully decorated temples in Egypt.
 Dedicated to Osiris, a major feature is a long list of cartouches known as the Abydos Kings List.
 Carved into the temple wall, it contains the names of 76 kings of Egypt acknowledged by Seti as legitimate pharaohs.
 Continuing to Dendera we visit the Temple of Hathor, who is seen as the patroness of love and fertility.
 The temple is visually stunning with a grand entrance, detailed carvings and hieroglyphs.
 Recent cleaning has revealed the vibrant and detailed astronomical painted reliefs on the ceiling.
-Arriving in Luxor, we check in and enjoy dinner in a local restaurant.
+Arriving in Luxor, we check in and enjoy dinner in the hotel.
 Overnight Luxor (B, PL, D)